Our goal is to share information and products that are truly helpful to renters.

 The following items are in need of repair asap [include details or list]

 My apartment number [X and X apartment complex].
-In accordance with [state maintenance and repairs ordinance reference — see Roost Renter Rights] you are required to ensure my unit is safe and habitable.
-These conditions have arisen through no fault, abuse, or negligence on my (our) part and make my apartment/house/condo uninhabitable.
+In accordance with [state maintenance and repairs ordinance reference — see Roost Renter Rights], you are required to ensure my unit is safe and habitable.
+These maintenance issues have arisen through no fault, abuse, or negligence on my (our) part and make my apartment/house/condo uninhabitable.

 Please contact me immediately to schedule repairs and to avoid further legal action, up to and including small claims court, as allowed by law.

-You may reach me by email or at [phone number].
+You may reach me by email [email] or at [phone number].

 What to do if your landlord won’t make the repair?

-You have a few options if your landlord won’t make major repairs in a reasonable timeframe (assuming your are current with rent and you’ve followed the rules for requesting repairs).
+You have a few options if your landlord won’t make significant repairs in a reasonable timeframe (assuming you are current with rent, and you’ve followed the rules for requesting repairs).

-- If your landlord fails to address a major problem, tenants in many states have options such as withholding the rent.
-You may be able to order repairs yourself and deduct the costs from your rent — or withhold a portion of rent until your major repair is made.
+- If the landlord fails to address a major problem, tenants in many states have options such as withholding the rent.
+You may be able to order repairs yourself and deduct the costs from your rent — or withhold part of the rent until your major repair is made.
 Consider consulting an attorney or local housing resource to see what options local law allows.

 - Report your landlord to your building owner or housing agency.

 - As a last resort, propose mediation or sue your landlord.
-You can sue for any harm you incur, such as the cost of paying for repairs out-of-pocket or the cost of having to replace personal items damaged.
+You can sue for any harm you incur, such as the cost of paying for repairs out-of-pocket or the cost of replacing damaged personal items.
 You must make sure you are not at fault to win.